The Shipping Law Review: Hong Kong

-Under Section 2(2) of the Bills of Lading and Analogous Shipping Documents Ordinance, anybody who is the 'lawful holder' of a bill of lading has title to sue.
-This includes (1) a person in possession of the bill who is identified on the bill as the consignee of the goods, (2) a person in possession of the bill as a result of completion, by delivery of the bill, by endorsement of the bill or by transfer of the bill, and (3) a person in possession of the bill as a result of any transaction where he or she would have become a holder under point (1) or (2) when the transaction took place at a time when possession of the bill no longer gave a right (as against the carrier) to possession of the goods to which the bill relates.
+Under Section 2(2) of the Bills of Lading and Analogous Shipping Documents Ordinance, anybody who is the 'lawful holder' of a bill of lading has title to sue.63 The lawful holder can be a person in possession of the bill (1) who is identified on the bill as the consignee of the goods, (2) as a result of completion, by delivery of the bill, by endorsement of the bill or by transfer of the bill, or (3) as a result of any transaction whereby he or she would have become a holder under point (1) or (2) when the transaction took place at a time when possession of the bill no longer gave a right (as against the carrier) to possession of the goods to which the bill relates.
 The holder must be a holder in good faith.

 Who can be sued?